 Those who give are shown to activate pleasure-related centres deep in the brain (Harbaugh W., et al, 2007) during which Dopamine is released.
 This mesolimbic pathway in the brain facilitates reinforcement and reward-related learning, hence, we feel rewarded and good when we give.
 Dopamine also plays an essential role in controlling our focus, cognition, learning and motor control.
 Becoming hooked on being kind is a generous biological design that some say is the key to our survival and wellbeing as a species.

 3. MENTAL WELLBEING

 Evidence shows that helping others can have a positive effect on our own mental health and wellbeing.
-It can improve mood, self-esteem, happiness, brings a sense of belonging and reduces isolation.
-The more positive interactions we have through helping others, the better effect they will have on our mental wellbeing, even more so than self-focused wellbeing activity (Nelson K. et al., 2016).
+It can improve mood, self-esteem, happiness, bring a sense of belonging and reduce isolation.
+The more positive interactions we have through helping others, the better the effect they will have on our mental wellbeing - even more so than self-focused wellbeing activity (Nelson K. et al., 2016).

 Importantly, helping others not only has a positive effect on moods, but the effect was heightened for people experiencing anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed moods and loneliness (Snippe, E., et al., 2017).

 4. GIVING IS CONTAGIOUS

 Altruism has been found to spread by three degrees.
 As a result, each person in a network can influence dozens of people (Christakis N. A., 2010).
 One study explored the outcomes of ‘paying it forward’ activity on the wellbeing of participants who do good compared to those who receive good.
 The results showed that majority of recipients paid kindness forward (Pressman S. D., et al, 2015) thus creating a ripple effect of positive feelings and pro-social behaviour.